longsleep/t14g3amd-linux/Lenovo T14-G3-AMD Linux HOWTO.md

     g810-led \
     alacritty \
     python3-pip \
-    lm-sensors
+    lm-sensors \
+    xsel
 ```

 This pretty much gives me the basic software to use my [bin-scripts](https://github.com/longsleep/bin-scripts) repository.
 Its now left to the reader how to configure the individual environment.

 ## Issues